 The Bottom Line

-Make sure you use these tips should be used when planning your food truck design.
+Make sure you use these tips when planning your food truck design.
 Design is not merely picking equipment that will look good in your truck.
 Your food truck must function effectively with employees’ comfort and health, as well as the space’s efficiency and safety in mind.